hangar18cc/postinstall-debian-vm/README.md

 postinstall-debian-vm
 =====================

-Quick and dirty script to automate configuration on fresh-installed debian virtual machines
+Quick and dirty script to automate configuration on fresh-installed Debian virtual machines